-1.7 Consideration of issues relevant to Aboriginal and Torres Strait Islander peoples
+Consideration of issues relevant to Aboriginal and Torres Strait Islander peoples

-Issues relevant to Aboriginal and Torres Strait Islander peoples have been addressed in this guideline through engagement with Aboriginal and Torres Strait Islander representatives as members of the guideline development group (GDG).
-These members provided their experience and knowledge of Aboriginal and Torres Strait Islander people when developing the guideline guiding principles and recommendations.
+Issues relevant to Aboriginal and Torres Strait Islander peoples have been addressed in this guideline through engagement with Aboriginal and Torres Strait Islander representatives as members of the GDG.
+These members provided their experience and knowledge of Aboriginal and Torres Strait Islander people when developing the guideline's guiding principles and recommendations.